Nicodemo Scarfo

-Nicodemo Domenico Scarfo Sr. (March 8, 1929 – January 13, 2017) also known as "Little Nicky", was an American mobster who served as boss of the Philadelphia crime family from 1981 to 1990.
-Infamously known for his murderous reputation, Scarfo led the family through its bloodiest period until his conviction in 1988.
+Nicodemo Domenico Scarfo Sr. (March 8, 1929 – January 13, 2017) also known as "Little Nicky", was a figure in the Italian-American mafia who was the boss of the Philadelphia crime family between 1981 and 1990.
+Infamous for his violent tendencies, Scarfo led the family through its bloodiest period until his conviction.

-During his criminal career, Scarfo engaged in organized crime activities such as drug trafficking, extortion, labor union racketeering, and gambling.
-In 1988, he was convicted of multiple charges including conspiracy, racketeering, and first degree murder.
+During his criminal career, Scarfo engaged in organized crime activities such as drug trafficking, extortion, racketeering and illegal gambling.
+In 1988 he was convicted of multiple charges including racketeering, conspiracy and first-degree murder.
 His trial consisted of the damaging testimonies of several informants, who had carried out his murders.
-Scarfo died in prison on January 13, 2017, while serving his 55-year sentence.
+Scarfo died in prison on January 13, 2017, while serving a 55-year sentence.

-He was the father of Nicky Scarfo Jr., a Lucchese family soldier, who was sentenced in 2015 to 30 years in prison for security fraud, racketeering, and illegal gambling.
+Scarfo was the father of Nicky Scarfo Jr., a soldier in the Lucchese crime family of New York City, who himself was sentenced in 2015 to thirty years in prison for racketeering, illegal gambling and securities fraud.

 Early life

-Scarfo was born on March 8, 1929 in Brooklyn, New York, to Philip and Catherine Scarfo, Italian immigrants from Naples and Calabria.
-At the age of 12, Scarfo and his family moved to South Philadelphia, where he worked as a day laborer and later graduated from Benjamin Franklin High School in 1947.
+Nicodemo Scarfo was born in the New York City borough of Brooklyn on March 8, 1929.
+His parents were Philip and Catherine Scarfo, Italian immigrants from Naples and Calabria.
+When he was twelve years old, Scarfo's family moved to South Philadelphia, where he worked as a day laborer and later graduated from Benjamin Franklin High School in 1947.
 He was 5 feet, 5 inches tall.

-He became an amateur boxer, fighting in small clubs throughout Philadelphia, earning himself a reputation for his aggressive temper in the ring.
-After failing to become a success in the boxing world, Scarfo joined his uncle Nicky Buck, a Philly Mob soldier, in illegal activities in Philadelphia.
-He also worked as a bartender at a club owned by his uncle while being apprenticed by Buck, alongside his two other uncles.
+As a young adult, Scarfo became an amateur boxer and competed in small clubs throughout the Philadelphia area, earning himself a reputation for his aggressive temper in the ring.
+After failing to make a success in the boxing world, he fell in with his uncle, Nicky Buck, a soldier in the Philadelphia crime family.
+While being apprenticed by Buck, alongside his two other uncles, Scarfo also worked as a bartender at Buck's club.